Asthma In America

 New Health Union survey data helps the healthcare industry better understand and reach people living with asthma

 For the fifth year in a row, Health Union has gathered patient-reported data from thousands of real people impacted by asthma.
-The fifth annual Asthma In America survey quantifies the true impact of this condition among patients – going beyond basic demographics and symptoms to establish a deep understanding of the holistic patient journey for those affected and to track trends over time.
+The fifth annual Asthma In America survey, a syndicated research study from Health Union, quantifies the true impact of this condition among patients – going beyond basic demographics and symptoms to establish a deep understanding of the holistic patient journey for those affected and to track trends over time.

 The new data from the third annual Asthma In America survey reveals deep insights of a population of 1,025 diagnosed respondents, of which 87% currently use a maintenance inhaler, 40% experience asthma symptoms at least once a day, and 18% use a mobile app to track asthma triggers, such as weather or allergy alerts.
 Thirty percent of respondents indicate they also have depression, and 27% of this group says asthma worsens their depression.